Icestorm05/skills-portal/README.md

 In SQL server, you will need to restore the skills database which is called `skills.bak` in the root directory of this project.

+To setup authentication for the app, copy the file `server/config.sample.js` to `server/config.js` and fill out the JSON file with your authentication details to SQL Server and MongoDB.

 ## Default Users

 Username: Michael.Tugby@test.com